brandonrobertz/autoscrape-py/README.md

 A project of [Artificial Informer Labs](https://artificialinformer.com).

-This is an automated scraper of structured data from interactive web pages.
-You point this scraper at a site and it will be crawled, searched for forms and structured data will be extracted.
+AutoScrape is an automated scraper of structured data from interactive web pages.
+You point this scraper at a site and it will be crawled, searched for forms and structured data can then be extracted.
 No brittle, site-specific programming necessary.

-*This is a work in progress.* The initial prototype version uses brute force with a set of configuration options.
-Machine learning and, finally, reinforcement learning models are being developed.

-This is an implementation of the web scraping framework described in the upcoming paper, _Robust Web Scraping in the Public Interest with AutoScrape_ in [Proceedings of Computation + Journalism Symposium 2019](http://cplusj.org/).
+This is an implementation of the web scraping framework described in the paper, _Robust Web Scraping in the Public Interest with AutoScrape_ in [Proceedings of Computation + Journalism Symposium 2019](http://cplusj.org/).

+Currently there are two methods of running AutoScrape:
+- as a local CLI python script
+- as a containerized system via the API

+Installation and running instructions are provided for both below.

-## Setup & Dependencies
+## Setup for Standalone Local CLI

 ### External Dependencies